Overview of the 2019/2020 Premier League sponsors

 Tottenham is the only team yet to feature or announce a sleeve sponsor.
 Chairman Daniel Levy explained during a board meeting at the end of 2018 that ‘any sleeve sponsorship may compromise the value of the naming rights deal [for their new stadium], so the naming rights would come first.’

-Burnley (LoveBet), Bournemouth (M88 Masion) and Sheffield United (USG) are the three clubs to have the same shirt and sleeve sponsor.
+Burnley (LoveBet), Bournemouth (M88 Masion) and Sheffield United (USG) are the three clubs having the same shirt and sleeve sponsor.
+Watford’s Bitcoin sleeve branding is an extension of their shirt sponsorship deal with Sportsbet.io.

 Note: The table below will be updated when sleeve sponsors are official.
 For 2018/2019 sleeve sponsors click here.